 With the many burdens the VA is currently facing, the VCP is a great choice for many veterans to get the care they need without the burden of lengthy travel or excessive appointment wait times.
 For more information on the program, click here to visit the VA website.

-If you have questions about veterans benefits, please contact George Sink, P.A.
-Injury Lawyers to schedule a free legal consultation with a South Carolina veterans disability benefit attorney.
+If you have questions about veterans benefits, please contact Disabled Vets to schedule a free consultation with a South Carolina veterans disability benefit advocate.
 Fill out an online consultation form and we will get in touch with you shortly.
 A call or consultation is free for our nation’s veterans.